slimdevops/slim-containers/containers101-workshop/README.md

 - Slimming your container
 - Multi-container applications with Docker Compose
 - Mounting local volumes from a container
-- Shipping containers through CI
+- Shipping and testing containers via CI/CD
 - Anything to do with Kubernetes 😉
 - Advanced container techniques (buildpacks, multistage builds, etc.)

 ## Set-up
+- Be on the internet (for pulling and pushing images)
 - [Install Docker Desktop](https://docs.docker.com/get-docker/)
 - Option 1: [Open a GitPod instance](LINK TO OUR REPO ON GITPOD)
 - Option 2: [Clone this repo into your local IDE](LINK TO REPO)